perriera/extras_rsi/README.md

 	option(CPP_STARTER_PRODUCTION "Production build"  OFF)

 ## important note on using shared libraries
-After installation the **cpp_starter** library should be found in your **/usr/local/include** and your **/usr/local/lib** directories.
+After installation the **rsi** library should be found in your **/usr/local/include** and your **/usr/local/lib** directories.
 Also, set LD_LIBRARY_PATH, (if you haven't already done so).

      export LD_LIBRARY_PATH=/usr/local/lib:$LD_LIBRARY_PATH

 ## perriera/extras
-The **cpp_starter** package comes bundled with other git repositories that are downloaded automatically using the CPM/Fetch_Content construct.
+The **rsi** package comes bundled with other git repositories that are downloaded automatically using the CPM/Fetch_Content construct.
 If you wish to install any of these sub-packages directly you will have to make changes accordingly.

 ## C++ namespace support
-As of version 0.1.0 the (perriera) **cpp_starter** package now requires the use of the namespace **libdmg**.
+As of version 0.1.0 the (perriera) **rsi** package now requires the use of the namespace **libdmg**.

-    using namespace cpp_starter;
+    using namespace rsi;

 ##  Ubuntu PPA support
-We are in the process of setting up cpp_starter to be deployable via a secured Ubuntu PPA. <br>
+We are in the process of setting up rsi to be deployable via a secured Ubuntu PPA. <br>
 While not available yet, instructions for such PPA support would look similar to the following:

 >